Your Own Clay Creation!

 Feel free to obtain as much or as little inspiration you need from all the samples we have in our studio.

-Walk-in pricing is all-inclusive and is per-project based (25 plus tax per project/person).
+Walk-in pricing is all-inclusive and is per-project based.
 Visit our studio to choose from projects we recommend.
 Or, make your own project within some basic guidelines.
 Great for adults and kids.
 We develop new projects regularly.

 If you prefer a more social art experience, we hold scheduled clay hand-building workshops.

-Or, if you like it to be your private party, visit our page about Private Parties and follow the process to get your party booked today!
+Or, if you like it to be your private party, visit our pages about Adult Private Parties or Child Private Parties and follow the process to get your party booked today!

 Lots of options abound for you in designing and creating your unique piece!